Southern-Exposure-Seed-Exchange/Order-Manager-Prototypes/README.md

 This repository contains very rough prototypes of various web frontends and backends for an ERP/Order Manager.
-Prototypes for Django Rest Framework, Ember.js, Elm, Servant, Spock & Yesod exist.
-A Purescript prototype is planned, and others may be included.
+Prototypes for Django Rest Framework, Ember.js, Elm, Purescript Pux, Servant, Spock & Yesod exist.
+A Purescript Halogen prototype is planned, and others may be included.

 ## Implemented